HengdaXu/ECE1724_WebCrawler/Proposal.md

 Although Rust has some effective libraries for web scraping, like `reqwest` and `scraper`, and data analysis libraries such as `polars`, tools for integrating data collecting and analysis are scarce.
 This often requires developers to call separate libraries for fetching and analyzing data, leading to extra steps.

-Ultimately, I aim to create a fully functional tool for filling the gap of Rust's ecosystem in integration of data crawling and analysis.
+Ultimately, We aim to create a fully functional tool for filling the gap of Rust's ecosystem in integration of data crawling and analysis.

 ## **Objective and Key Features**

 ### **Objective**

-With a background in big data, I understand that data acquisition and analysis are both important.
+With a background in big data, we understand that data acquisition and analysis are both important.
 My goal is to develop an `efficient`, `user-friendly` web crawler by Rust that not only enables `data crawling` but also provides `analysis capabilities`, for reducing the operations between collection and analysis.

 ### **Key Features**